elunna/nerfhack-changelog/README.md

 * They can generate randomly in the dungeon with a frequency of 1, but not in Gehennom
 * Baby dragons get a special 1d6 bite attack instead of a 2d6 physical bite (K-Mod).
   * For most dragons, it matches their adult breath attack (red = fire bite, blue = shock bite, etc)
-* Baby black dragons get a drain life attack.
-* Baby gray dragons get a disenchanting bite.
-* They get an additional 1d6 claw attack
+* All baby dragons get an additional 1d6 claw attack

 **Specific tweaks:**